This course prepares higher education data professionals to make the jump to serve as leaders within their institutions, the profession, and beyond.

 Overview

 Our field and our institutions require leaders who understand, embrace, and contribute to data-informed decision-making with urgency, care, and evidence.
-Developing as leaders and growing beyond management roles requires time and dedication to cultivate skills, knowledge, and mindsets.
+Developing as leaders and growing beyond management roles requires time and dedication to cultivate knowledge, skills, mindsets, and habits.

 In this course, we explore how higher education data professionals—including those from institutional research (IR), institutional effectiveness (IE), and assessment—can prepare to make the jump to serve as leaders within their institutions, the profession, and beyond.